ibm-cloud-docs/appid/ts_saml.md

 Error message 1:

 ```
 Unexpectedly received an encrypted assertion.
-Please enable response encryption in your App ID SAML configuration.
+Please enable response encryption in your {{site.data.keyword.appid_short_notm}} SAML configuration.
 ```
 {: screen}

 Error message 2:

 ```
 Could not decrypt SAML assertion.
-Ensure your SAML provider is configured with the App ID encryption
+Ensure your SAML provider is configured with the {site.data.keyword.appid_short_notm}} encryption
 ```
 {: screen}

 **Why it's happening**

-If your identity provider is configured to encrypt, App ID must be configured to sign the SAML authentication requests (AuthNRequest).
+If your identity provider is configured to encrypt, {{site.data.keyword.appid_short_notm}} must be configured to sign the SAML authentication requests (AuthNRequest).
 Then, your identity provider must be configured to expect the corresponding configuration.
 You might receive these errors for one of the following reasons:

-- App ID is not configured to expect that the identity provider SAML response is encrypted.
+- {{site.data.keyword.appid_short_notm}} is not configured to expect that the identity provider SAML response is encrypted.
-- App ID cannot correctly correctly decrypt your assertions.
+- {{site.data.keyword.appid_short_notm}} cannot correctly correctly decrypt your assertions.

 **How to fix it**

 If you receive error message 1, verify that your SAML configuration is set to expect an encrypted response.
-By default, App ID does not expect the response to be encrypted.
+By default, {site.data.keyword.appid_short_notm}} does not expect the response to be encrypted.
 To configure encryption, set the `encryptResponse` parameter to **true** by using [the API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp).

 If you receive error message 2, ensure that your certificate is correct.
-You can obtain the signing certificate from the App ID metadata XML file.
+You can obtain the signing certificate from the {{site.data.keyword.appid_short_notm}} metadata XML file.
 Be sure that you use the key with `<KeyDescriptor use="signing">`.
 Verify that your identity provider is configured to use `` as the signature signing algorithm.

 ### Responder error code